ailogio/ailogio/README.md

-## Hi there 👋 I'm Sergio
+## Hi there 👋 I'm Sergio Software Engineer

-At work:

-Dedicated to elevating hospitality through digital intelligence.
+**At work:** Dedicated to elevating hospitality through digital intelligence.

-Beyond the Terminal:

-Idea Launcher 🚀: Passionate about turning abstract concepts into scalable realities.
+**Beyond the Terminal:** Idea Launcher 🚀: Passionate about turning abstract concepts into scalable realities.
 Philosopher & Snack Hunter 🥟🍲: Finding logic in chaos, and balance in a full kitchen (Kitchen Boss) or with my feline family and 😼 (Captive Cat Dad).
 Open to connecting on tech trends that matter!